MentalSandal/nice-tapes/README.md

 ```
 ;install https://github.com/MentalSandal/nice-tapes
 ```
-`nice-tapes` is also available from maiden's catalog.
+`nice-tapes` will also be available from maiden's catalog soon.

 More info about mods in general can be found in the [docs](https://monome.org/docs/norns/community-scripts/).